 DNSSEC Support

-Without DNSSEC, attackers can poison your DNS cache or spoof responses, sending you to fake websites.
-DNSSEC prevents this by checking cryptographic signatures in DNS records.
-If the signature fails, the response gets rejected.
+DNS doesn’t verify that responses are legitimate.
+DNSSEC adds digital signatures to prove the response hasn’t been tampered with.
+Without it, attackers can poison your DNS cache or spoof responses.
+DNSSEC prevents this by verifying cryptographic signatures in DNS records.
+If a signature fails, the response is rejected.

 DNS Firewall / Filtering